joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

     >>> o2 = compute_output_for_layer(o1, l2)
     >>> o2
     [0.8332717112765128, 0.8277819032135856]

+Again, we see the output dimension of 2 equals the number of perceptrons in the layer.

 Proceeding in this way, we could create networks of arbitrary depth.
 Of course, we would also need a way to update the weights based on input samples (i.e., training data).
 Fortunately, we can use a